 Best Beginner Drone With GPS - Potensic T25

 If having GPS on a drone is of paramount importance, and you want a quadcopter you can keep an eye on, then the Potensic T25 looks to be a handy option.

 Of course, the above drones from DJI and Autel feature GPS themselves, but the Potensic T25 offers you a much lower cost option with the feature.
 It's a convenient creature comfort to have, so you can keep an eye on where your drone is, and make sure it doesn't leave your sight.

 As for flight time, it's good for around ten minutes courtesy of the 1000mAh battery, which gives you enough time to use it in quick bursts and get up to speed with drone flying in an easy way.

-A 12MP camera will also allow for you to take some decent shots in the air, and is also a handy measure for piloting the drone, of course, and the bundled app is also nice and simple, too.
+A 12MP camera will also allow you to take some decent shots in the air.

 The Potensic T25 also weighs under 200g which makes it one of the lightest drones out there, and its white colouring helps it look slick, and the quadcopter-style design also makes it look fantastic.

 If you're wanting something for indoor use that's compact and affordable, then you won't go far wrong with the Ryze Tello.

 Its flight time of 13 minutes means you can set it up and fly around for a quick burst of fun, and an 80g weight means when you do get it in the air it should be nimble enough to perform some pretty cool tricks.